 10 Exotic Fruits in Tonga You Have to Try

 A top foodie experience in the islands of Tonga is checking out the produce markets and roadside stalls.
-You’ll see an array of tropical fruit and vegetables, that not only make for good photos as you see them piled in pyramids and bunches, but are also worth sampling!
+You’ll see an array of tropical fruit and vegetables that not only make for good photos as you see them piled in pyramids and bunches, but are also worth sampling!
 So what types of fruit in Tonga can you try?
+Find out in our tasty list!

 Note that many Tongan fruits are seasonal, so it’s likely that you’ll only see a handful of these fruits at the market stalls at one time.

-Pawpaw, lesi and also known as papaya, this tropical fruit is a low-maintenance fruit that grows well in Tonga.
-In Tonga, the black seeds of pawpaw are also used as a medicine for stomach problems.
-They are ready to harvest when the fruit is green and hard.
-You can find them in markets all year round.
+Papaya, lesi and also known as pawpaw is a tropical low-maintenance fruit that grows well in Tonga.
+Not only that but the black seeds of papayas are also used as a medicine for stomach problems.
+They are available in Tonga all year round and are ready to harvest when the fruit starts to turn yellow.

 10 Exotic Fruits in Tonga You Have to Try(c) tongapocketguide.com